theSoberSobber/Docker-Manager/README.md

 ## License

 This project is open source.
-See the LICENSE file for details.
+See the [LICENSE.md](./LICENSE.md) file for details.

 ## Links